deltablot/malle/README.md

 Edit in place library with no dependencies and small footprint.

-# WARNING: ALPHA VERSION!!

-Api will likely change, do not use!

 ## Description

 `malle` allows you to listen to a particular event (e.g. click, hover) on an element (e.g. p, span) and transform that element into an input that will be processed by a function.